Welcome to today's edition of the Rush 24-7 podcast.

 Over 600 great radio stations and over 20 million people, comprising the most knowledgeable audience in all of broadcast media.

-That according to research done by the Pew Center for the people and the press.
+That, according to research done by the Pew Center for the People and the Press.

-A telephone number's 800-282-2882, and the email address is Rush at EIB net.com.
+The telephone number is 800-282-2882, and the email address is rush at EIBNet.com.

 Brian Ross with some more salacious instant messages.

-You know, uh a lot of people start to make a big deal here over the fact that the media doesn't seem to know the difference between an email and an instant message.
+You know, a lot of people start to make a big deal here over the fact that the media doesn't seem to know the difference between an email and an instant message.

 Somebody sent me an email note.

-Uh see if I've uh I can't find it.
+I can't find it.

 I might have thrown it away because I knew it could remember it anyway.